mth/yeti/doc/reference.rst

 These operators are defined by simply having a function value bound with name consisting of operator characters, or by using regular identifier between backticks.
-The operator type is the binding type, and resulting value/type is the result of appling the function value to the given arguments.
+The operator type is the binding type, and resulting value/type is the result of applying the function value to the given arguments.

 Custom operators have left associativity.